Lumbaca-Unayan

 Lumbaca-Unayan, officially the Municipality of Lumbaca-Unayan (Maranao: Inged a Lumbaca-Unayan; Bayan ng Lumbaca-Unayan; Arabic (Kirim): لمباكا أونايان), is a municipality in the province of Lanao del Sur, Philippines.
-According to the 2020 census, it has a population of 8,131 people, making it the least populated municipality in the province.
+According to the 2024 census, it has a population of 8,768 people, making it the least populated municipality in the province.

 Through the Muslim Mindanao Autonomy Act No. 106, signed by Nur Misuari on November 22, 2000, the new municipality was created from Lumbatan.
 A positive affirmation was given in a plebiscite on November 27, 2004.

 Geography

+Lumbaca-Unayan borders the town of Lumbatan in the north and east, Bayang in the west, and Marogong and Sultan Dumalondong in the south.

 Barangays

 Lumbaca-Unayan is politically subdivided into 9 barangays.
 Each barangay consists of puroks while some have sitios.